What you need to know right now about the 2018 midterm elections

 Races to watch: AZ Sen; AZ-01 (O'Halleran), AZ-02 (open, McSally), AZ-09 (open, Sinema)

-November outlook: If Democrats have any chance of taking back the Senate, they will have to win in Arizona.
-Republican Jeff Flake's retirement opened the seat up, and both sides are already campaigning hard for it.
+If Democrats have any chance of taking back the Senate, they will have to win in Arizona.
+Republican Jeff Flake's retirement opened the seat up

+, and both sides are already campaigning hard for it.
 Trump's immigration policies and positions will most likely embolden supporters and detractors to come to the polls in the Grand Canyon State, which he won by only 4 points in 2016.
 The race is ranked as a toss-up by CNN.
-Republicans former Sheriff Joe Arpaio and former state Sen. Kelli Ward are both running to fill Flake's seat.
+Republicans former Sheriff Joe Arpaio

 • Florida

-Note: This post will be updated repeatedly.
-Corrections: Rep. Todd Rokita's last name was initially misspelled.
-A reference to Rep. Jason Lewis' fundraising has been clarified.
-The last name of Zach Scott has been corrected and his job title now reflects that he is no longer sheriff of Franklin County, Ohio.